-The Department of Physics offers courses and research experience leading to the Master of Arts, Master of Science, and Doctor of Philosophy degrees.
-Advanced-degree candidates may pursue thesis research in experimental, computational, or theoretical AMO (atomic, molecular, and optical) physics, nuclear and particle physics, or solid state physics.
+The Department of Physics offers courses and research experience leading to the master of arts, master of science, and doctor of philosophy degrees.
+Advanced-degree candidates may pursue thesis research in experimental, computational, or theoretical condensed matter physics, optical physics, biophysics, high energy physics, astrophysics, and physics education research.
 Special programs are available for students who are preparing for careers in undergraduate teaching.
-Thesis and nonthesis programs are offered leading to the MS and MA degrees.
-A written comprehensive examination must be passed prior to the nonthesis master’s final oral or the PhD preliminary oral examination.
-There are no foreign language requirements.
+Thesis and nonthesis programs are offered leading to the M.S. and M.A. degrees.

 The department maintains a vigorous colloquium program in which well-known physicists present lectures on current research.
 Students are invited to participate in topical seminars offered regularly in each of the major research areas for the discussion of research results and for studies of specialized subjects at an advanced level.

-Graduate students in Physics have the opportunity to study and conduct research in close collaboration with faculty in the informal environment of a relatively small department.
-A young energetic faculty trained in some of the world’s top physics programs lead investigations in a range of research areas.
-Our faculty have been awarded 3 NSF CAREER Awards in the last 8 years!
+Graduate students in physics have the opportunity to study and conduct research in close collaboration with faculty in the informal environment of a relatively small department.
+A young, energetic faculty trained in some of the world’s top physics programs lead investigations in a range of research areas.

 This program may serve as a primary, secondary, or third field of study in a MAIS degree.

 This program participates in the Accelerated Masters Platform (AMP)